CanKattw/yo-typo3-gulp/README.md

 make sure the css is included to your setup.

+### Delete files on Server

+**be aware**: by default gulp will only upload files to the server.
+If you delete a file locally it is still on the server.
+Run the cleanRemote task from time to time to get rid of old files.

+    gulp cleanRemote

 ### install bower dependencies
 bower dependencies will be automatically included into your template. just install them via